-Also, make sure system have installed latest windows updates.
-Windows 10 is set to download and install latest updates automatically, But you can manually check and install them from settings -> update & security -> windows update -> check for updates.
+Also, make sure the system has installed the latest windows updates.
+Windows 10 is set to download and install the latest updates automatically, but you can manually check and install them from settings -> update & security -> windows update -> check for updates.

 Free up Disk space on your Windows Drive will make things easier for speed up windows performance and fix slow boot issues.
 To do this, you can run Disk Cleanup or manually delete things you don’t need, often called bloatware.